balajiofficial/ObjectDetection/README.md

 # ObjectDetection

 This is a Yolov3 Object Detection Program.
-Its v3 because I made this a while back.
 It has two versions -

 i) Heavy (More CPU Intensive, More Storage and More Accurate) Make sure to download the [Weights](https://pjreddie.com/media/files/yolov3-spp.weights) (if your PC can handle it) into the heavy folder.